Sepulveda Transit Corridor: Controversy and public opinion

-The planned project has sparked a vigorous debate that centers on the two different proposed modes: the aerial monorail following I-405 or heavy rail in a subway tunnel under Bel Air.
+The planned project sparked a vigorous debate that centered on the two different proposed modes: the aerial monorail following I-405 or heavy rail in a subway tunnel under Bel Air.

-Supporters of the heavy rail option include UCLA, which would be served with direct station access on campus under all heavy rail options.
+Supporters of the heavy rail option included UCLA, which would be served with direct station access on campus under all heavy rail options.

 A scoping process carried out by Metro from November 2021 to February 2022 showed a majority of the public favoring heavy rail over monorail: 93% to 7%, respectively.
 Heavy rail alternatives were cited by comments as having better transfer options to other lines, faster travel times, and more familiarity with the Los Angeles Metro Rail system.
 Metro conducted a public survey during July and August 2022 to gauge public opinions about the Sepulveda Transit Corridor Project; after details of both rail types were presented to residents, a heavy rail underground option stood at 71% approval, with respondents citing shorter travel time and fewer surface impacts.

 State assemblywoman Laura Friedman, chair of the California State Assembly Transportation Committee, implied her support for the heavy rail alternatives, citing the monorail alternatives having their stations located in I-405 as well as the need for a station at UCLA.

 The heavy rail option is summarily opposed by a group of homeowners in the affluent Bel Air neighborhood, under which the subway tunnel would be built.
-An organized effort against this option is primarily led by Fred Rosen, the former CEO of Ticketmaster and leader of opposition group Keep Bel Air Beautiful'.
+An organized effort against this option is primarily led by Fred Rosen, the former CEO of Ticketmaster and leader of opposition group 'Keep Bel Air Beautiful'.
 Jamie Meyer, president of the Bel Air Association, called the proposal a "mind boggling expensive and potentially dangerous subway under our community".
-Local congressman Brad Sherman, who is seen as pivotal in the debate due to his position for lobbing for federal funding, sent a letter to Metro with the local homeowners' concerns, though he declined to take a side until the environmental review is complete.
-Main concerns brought forth by the heavy rail opponents are worries about noise and traffic disruptions during construction, as well as vibrations during operation.
+Local congressman Brad Sherman, who was seen as pivotal in the debate due to his position for lobbing for federal funding, sent a letter to Metro with the local homeowners' concerns, though he declined to take a side until the environmental review was completed.
+Main concerns brought forth by the heavy rail opponents were worries about noise and traffic disruptions during construction, as well as vibrations during operation.
 Metro dismisses all these claims.
-Further points include fiscal sustainability in light of the high upfront costs and Metro's record of cost overruns.
-The opponent group threatens to litigate their claims.
-Supporters argue that litigation is unlikely to succeed, but may contribute to increasing costs and lead to delays.
+Further points included fiscal sustainability in light of the high upfront costs and Metro's record of cost overruns.
+The opponent group has threatened to litigate their claims.
+Supporters argued that litigation is unlikely to succeed, but may contribute to increasing costs and lead to delays.